Shredd/Tom2.0/README.md

 - Opens Notepad when asked

+- "AutoClean" - If CCleaner is installed, it will run a basic scan to clean files

 Hide Mode:

 - "Mode 1" allows you walk away from your computer as it displays a full screen black image (you can use the windows key to go to the image to exit out as a second option)